sfc-gh-dwilczak/tutorials/docs/snowflake/tableau/oauth_snowflake/index.md

 Lets start by adding Snowflake as a source.
 Search for Snowflake in "Connect to Server".
 ![UPDATE](images/03.png)

-Once Snowflake is selected you'll want to enter your Snowflake account URL (ADD PLUS HERE), role "CAN NOT BE ACCOUNTADMIN", warehouse and select sign in using OAuth.
+Once Snowflake is selected you'll want to enter your Snowflake account URL, role "CAN NOT BE ACCOUNTADMIN", warehouse and select sign in using OAuth.
 ![credentials](images/04.png)

 Once you click "Sign in" a browser will appear for login/approval.